 If you've ever written a lengthy text, you’ve certainly wanted to know how much you'd actually written so far.
 This is where statistics come in pretty handy.
 In Ulysses, access to word count or the number of pages is very easy.

-If you're working with Ulysses for Mac, simply click the gauge icon on the top right or hit ⌘7 (command-7) to open the Statistics popover.
-It's filled with all sorts of useful information about the current sheet:
+If you're working with Ulysses for Mac, simply click the progress icon in the dashboard.
+It's filled with all sorts of useful information about the sheet such as characters, paragraphs and average words per sentence.